Apple and Herb Turkey Brine infuses wonderful flavor into the meat and helps keep it juicy while roasting. Plus, it’s easy to prep ahead!

 - ½ cup chopped dried apples or pears

 - 4 quarts sweet apple cider , divided

 - 4 quarts cold water

 - Combine salt, sugar, herbs, spices, and apples in a large bowl.
 Mix can be made ahead and stored at room temperature in an airtight container.

 Brine the turkey

-Remove turkey from brine, rinse well inside and out, and dry with paper towels.
+- Remove turkey from brine, rinse well inside and out, and dry with paper towels.
 Discard brining liquid.
-Cook as desired, remembering to omit any salt added to the turkey in your chosen method.
-(I like to roast my brined turkeys simply, brushing with melted unsalted butter before cooking and basting with additional butter as needed.)
+Follow your favorite roasting method, remembering to omit any salt added to the turkey.